How to sell a service with uncertain outcomes: Necessity of two-part tariffs and voluntary usage

 \subsection{Voluntary usage subsumes mandatory usage}

-In this section we show that seller profit is, unintuitively, always weakly higher when the seller allows the buyer to choose whether to use the realized outcome or not than when the seller forces the buyer to use and pay for every outcome.
+In this section we show that seller profit is always weakly higher when the seller allows the buyer to choose whether to use the realized outcome or not than when the seller forces the buyer to use and pay for every outcome.
 Recall that the former assumption is \emph{voluntary usage} and the latter assumption is \emph{mandatory usage}.
-We actually show a stronger result: when the seller can commit to an action, mandatory usage is a \emph{special case} of voluntary usage.
-This is done by establishing a connection between mandatory usage and the zero usage price scenario from \cref{upfront-payment-only}.
-In particular, we show a surprising equivalence: the maximum seller profit under mandatory usage is exactly equal to the maximum seller profit under voluntary usage with zero usage prices, which is the quantity $\Rupfront$ from \cref{usage-payment-necessary}.
+We show a stronger result: when the seller can commit to an action, mandatory usage is a \emph{special case} of voluntary usage with zero usage prices.
+This is done by establishing a surprising equivalence: the maximum seller profit under mandatory usage is exactly equal to the maximum seller profit under voluntary usage with zero usage prices, which is the quantity $\Rupfront$ from \cref{usage-payment-necessary}.